Who makes the costumes on The Masked Singer?

 What’s your favorite costume in The Masked Singer?

-Whereas Simpson thinks Duck or Monster would be the most-loved by the general public (‘because they’re the cutest’), he has a comfortable spot for the eerie Tree.
+Whereas Simpson thinks Duck or Monster would be the most-loved by the general public (‘because they’re the cutest’), he has a mushy spot for the eerie Tree.

 “I really liked the tree because my son made some little origami creatures for it and we fitted those into the costume,” he stated.
-“I wished him to hitch in!
-There’s a bit origami slug and butterflies within the costume to see.
-I like Tree.
+“I needed him to affix in!
+There’s a bit of origami slug and butterflies within the costume to see.
+I really like Tree.
 It was bizarrely melancholy.
-It was an attractive costume, however I liked all of them.
+It was a gorgeous costume, however I cherished all of them.

 “I hope we live up to the expectations of the audience.
 I’m really proud of what we’ve done.
 I hope we’ve done the team and the show and the singers and Bandicoot proud too, we really wanted to.”